Cutty Sark, the Royal Observatory, National Maritime Museum and Queen's House are now open following the coronavirus lockdown.

 ✔ Have fun and enjoy your visit!

-Our cafés at the National Maritime Museum and Cutty Sark will be open from 10 August.
-Refreshments will also be available from food stalls outside the Royal Observatory and near Greenwich Park.
+Our cafés at the National Maritime Museum and Cutty Sark are now open.
+Refreshments are also be available from food stalls outside the Royal Observatory and near Greenwich Park.
 Find out more

-Buggy parks are available at Cutty Sark and the Royal Observatory, with limited capacity.
+Buggy parks are available at Cutty Sark, the Royal Observatory and the National Maritime Museum, with limited capacity.
 These are not staffed, and are used at the visitor’s own risk.
 Please note: children's bikes, scooters and skateboards are not permitted at our sites and cannot be stored in our buggy parks.

 Royal Museums Greenwich offers free admission to companions accompanying visitors with disabilities.
 Please select ‘companion’ ticket for your companion when you book online.